Skip to main content

 When setting a resource group on a job that runs on a schedule, it's recommended to also place a timeout on that job that is a similar time to the interval of the schedule to prevent a build-up of jobs in the event of an unusually slow running job.

-As a simple example, let’s say you have a job that normally takes 20 minutes in a resource group and it runs in a schedule every 1 hour.
-If that job suddenly takes 90 minutes then a backlog of jobs will start building up, and the situation will get progressively worse.
-If unnoticed serval days of jobs could build up even if the underlying issue causing the slow job has been fixed.
+For example, let's say you have a job that usually takes 20 minutes in a resource group and runs in a schedule every 1 hour.
+If that job suddenly takes 90 minutes, a backlog of jobs will build up, worsening the situation.
+If unnoticed several days of jobs could build up even if the underlying issue causing the slow job has been fixed.

 It very much depends on the job in question, but take time to consider what happens when a job in a resource group suddenly takes longer than expected.